PTSD and Addiction: Understand the Facts about Co-Occurring Disorder

 The final main symptom is increased arousal and sensitivity.
 This includes things like having a hard time sleeping.
 Someone might be jumpy.
 They can also be easily agitated.

 It’s not hard to see how these symptoms can make life difficult.
 They interrupt everyday life.
 They also create terrible feelings.
-Given this, it’s hardly surprising that some people with the disorder turn to drugs and alcohol.
+Given this, it’s hardly surprising that some people with PTSD turn to drugs and alcohol.

 What Causes Post Traumatic Stress Disorder?